palosopko/audiolibrix-python/README.md

 ## Changelog

+### v0.2.2: 14/05/2019

+Fix raising exception when response from Audiolibrix's API is not a valid JSON.

 ### v0.2.1: 17/10/2015

 When ordering multiple products always order their IDs in an ascending order so that the client application does not have to (otherwise we get `InvalidSignsature` error).